USArmyResearchLab/ARL-COMBAT/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The ARL Computational Model Builder and Analysis Toolkit (ARL COMBAT) is a collection of Python modules that can be used to create model structures and characterize their structural and material properties.

 The ARL Computational Model Builder and Analysis Toolkit (ARL COMBAT) leverages functionality present within the LAMMPS software package, and can be used to analyze LAMMPS-formatted dump files.

 The software was developed at the US Army CCDC Army Research Laboratory and partially funded through the DOD High Performance Computing Modernization Program (HPCMP) Internship Program.

 Portions of the ARL COMBAT is distributed under the Creative Commons Zero 1.0 Universal (CC0 1.0) Public Domain Dedication and GNU General Public License v3.0.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The ARL Computational Model Builder and Analysis Toolkit (ARL COMBAT) distribution includes the following files and directories:

-README 	   		this file
+1. README.md 	   		this file
-LICENSE              	the Creative Commons Zero 1.0 Universal (CC0 1.0) Public Domain Dedication and the GNU General Public License version 3.0 examples             	simple test problems combat                	ARL COMBAT source files
+2. LICENSE              	the Creative Commons Zero 1.0 Universal (CC0 1.0) Public Domain Dedication and the GNU General Public License version 3.0
+3. examples             	simple test problems
+4. combat                	ARL COMBAT source files
+5. combat                	ARL COMBAT source files

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 PREREQUISITES